 the final thirty minutes of Mother! are going to keep Film Studies departments in Masters theses for decades to come

 What follows is about as brutal and disturbing as anything that’s ever been yelled by one of those bulge-eyed Americans on the Bible Network.
-What keeps things interesting however, are the myriad subtexts and potential interpretations that arise, maybe not always deliberately, when the excesses of the bible are literalised in modern dress.
+What keeps things interesting however, are the myriad subtexts and potential interpretations that arise, maybe not always deliberately, when the excesses of the bible are literalised in a modern context.
 These include but are not limited to: the difficulties faced by an artist to maintain inspiration in the face of adulation; the tendency of fanatics to destroy the things they love; the perils of isolationism; the destructive impact of war on humanity; the destructive impact of humanity on the environment; misogyny; patriarchy; plumbing… the final thirty minutes of Mother! are going to keep Film Studies departments in Masters theses for decades to come.